Kristina01111000/lavendersite/README.md

 site mail connection is updated

-the site looks messy, something is up -> going to the customize page seemsto have fixed the messiness issue can't connect to the editor
+the site looks messy, something is up -> going to the customize page seems to have fixed the messiness issue

 sent invoice -> recieved

-make sure to tell her that the job application form needs the year updated to 2024, also ask about the farmers markets